Two-stage and Lagrangian Dual Decision Rules for Multistage Adaptive Robust Optimization: Introduction

 Many practical planning, design and operational problems involve making decisions under uncertainty at consecutive stages, where the decisions in one stage affect the decisions of the future stages.
 In such sequential decision-making problems, first-stage (\emph{here-and-now}) decisions are the ones that are immediately implementable.
 Subsequent recourse (\emph{wait-and-see}) decisions depend on the state of the system, which is a result of previous decisions and observations of the uncertain parameters.
 A solution is then an adaptable \emph{policy} or \emph{decision rule} that takes the previous decisions and history of uncertainty realizations as an input, and returns a new implementable decision.
 The dynamics of a sequential decision-making problem is depicted in Figure \ref{fig:seq-decision}.

-There are several modeling frameworks for sequential decision-making problems under uncertainty.
-With a known probability distribution, these problems may be addressed by the \emph{multistage stochastic programming} (MSP) paradigm, with the goal of optimizing some statistical performance measure over the planning horizon.
-There is an extensive body of research on MSP problems of various structures, with a rich literature on problems with continuous decision variables.
-Without a precise distribution, \cite{bertsimas2006robust} point out that an \emph{assumed} probability distribution might heavily impact the results if it is different than the \emph{true} one, even if both distributions share the same first and second moments.
-To mitigate this effect, \emph{distributionally robust optimization} (DRO) models are proposed for making decisions that are based on a family of probability distributions, often defined by using historical data \citep{goh2010distributionally}.
-These models aim to hedge against tuning decisions to a perceived distribution.
-However, while some recent studies have proposed tractable solution methods for linear DRO problems under certain conditions \citep{philpott2018distributionally,bertsimas2019adaptive}, they remain largely challenging to solve.
-To the best of our knowledge, the only such methodology for a multistage mixed-integer problem is developed under the assumption of endogenous uncertainty \citep{yu2020multistage}, meaning that the decisions impact the underlying stochastic structure of the problem, an assumption that might not always hold.
+There are several modeling frameworks for sequential decision-making problems under uncertainty. {\crev When the probability distribution governing the uncertain parameters is known}, these problems may be addressed by the \emph{multistage stochastic programming} (MSP) paradigm, with the goal of optimizing some statistical performance measure over the planning horizon.
+There is an extensive body of research on MSP problems of various structures, with a rich literature on problems with continuous decision variables. {\crev However, \cite{bertsimas2006robust} point out that implemented solutions may perform poorly if the probability distribution used in the MSP model is different than the \emph{true} distribution, even if both distributions share the same first and second moments. }To mitigate this effect, \emph{distributionally robust optimization} (DRO) models are proposed for making decisions that are based on a family of probability distributions, often defined by using historical data \citep{goh2010distributionally}.
+These models aim to hedge against tuning decisions to a perceived distribution. {\crev While the DRO framework has received significant attention (\cite{mohajerinesfahani2018datadriven,cheramin2022computationally}) from the research community and some recent studies have proposed tractable solution methods for linear DRO problems under certain conditions \citep{philpott2018distributionally,bertsimas2019adaptive}, they remain largely challenging to solve especially in the multi-stage setting}.